 Conversely, 89% of patients found flexible cystoscopy under local anesthesia to be painless.
 This suggests that flexible cystoscopy may be the more comfortable option.

 Blood in the urine following cystoscopy is considered to be normal, as the cystoscope may scrape the side of the urethra.
 But in some cases, it may be a sign of a larger problem.
 There is anecdotal evidence of bladder rupture, bladder necrosis, and acute pyelonephritis (kidney infection) following cystoscopy.
 Blood in the urine for more than a few days following a cystoscopy warrants follow up with your healthcare provider.

 As we’ve discussed many times on Live UTI Free, numerous aspects of recurrent urinary tract infection and lower urinary tract symptoms are not supported by sufficient research.
 While cystoscopy is well documented as a useful method to diagnose certain conditions, it may only be appropriate in the presence of certain symptoms.

 For this reason, it is important to discuss with your provider whether imaging may be helpful, and what type of imaging they recommend, as a cystoscopy is only one form of imaging available.
 A cystoscopy may help reveal an underlying abnormality, especially when performed by an experienced practitioner.
 It may also be helpful in ruling out more serious conditions.

 Learning about your options will allow you to advocate for yourself.
 It helps to research any procedures, diagnostic methods or treatments your provider suggests, so you can make an informed decision.

+To get answers to commonly asked questions about chronic and recurrent UTI, visit our FAQ page.
 You’re welcome to share any questions or comments below.